Machine learning for partial differential equations

 microsoft/cliffordlayers/ CliffordLayers

 We propose Geometric Clifford Algebra Networks (GCANs) that are based on symmetry group transformations using geometric (Clifford) algebras.
 GCANs are particularly well-suited for representing and manipulating geometric transformations, often found in dynamical systems.
 We first review the quintessence of modern (plane-based) geometric algebra, which builds on isometries encoded as elements of the Pin(p,q,r) group.
 We then propose the concept of group action layers, which linearly combine object transformations using pre-specified group actions.
 Together with a new activation and normalization scheme, these layers serve as adjustable geometric templates that can be refined via gradient descent.
-Theoretical advantages are strongly reflected in the modeling of three-dimensional rigid body transformations as well as large-scale fluid dynamics simulations, showing significantly improved performance over traditional methods.
+Theoretical advantages are strongly reflected in the modelling of three-dimensional rigid body transformations as well as large-scale fluid dynamics simulations, showing significantly improved performance over traditional methods.